benjymous/annotations/sandman/sandman.35.md

 > [marginThumb] ![page 07](thumbnails/sandman.35/page07.jpg)

-- The text of the scroll is presumably taken from a specific reference work on birds which I have not identified.
+- The Sandman Companion states that the text on the scroll is from a 1920s reference book titled _The Birds of the British Isles and Migrations_.
+Neil mentions the same book was used again in [#40](sandman.40.md)'s The Parliament of Rooks, and was also leant to Alan Moore for material on owls for Watchmen.

+  The same book, within its entry on the cuckoo also mentions:

+  >  The Welsh name of the Meadow-Pipit is "Gwas-y-Gog," the Cuckoo's servant.

+  Which is presumably where Neil came up with that name from.

 - #### Panel 3